Azure/azure-rest-api-specs/README.md

     $ git commit -m "A brief summary of the commit
     >
     > A paragraph describing what changed and its impact."

+Please be kind with your pull requests and ensure you keeping them as focused and cohesive as possible.
+Keep your pull request free of merge commits, code review fixes and anything that may take away from the essence of your contribution.
+Use the git tools you have available to you, such as amend, rebase, etc.